Badr Shakir al-Sayyab: Legacy

 Badr Shakir al-Sayyab's experiments helped to change the course of modern Arabic poetry.
 He produced seven collections of poetry and several translations, which include the poetry of Louis Aragon, Nazim Hikmet, and Edith Sitwell, who, with T. S. Eliot, had a profound influence on him.
-At the end of the 1940s he launched the free verse movement in Arabic poetry, with Nazik al-Mala'ika, Abd al-Wahhab Al-Bayati and Shathel Taqa, giving it credibility with the many fine poems he published in the fifties.
+At the end of the 1940s he launched the free verse movement in Arabic poetry, with fellow Iraqi poet Nazik al-Mala'ika, Abd al-Wahhab Al-Bayati and Shathel Taqa, giving it credibility with the many fine poems he published in the fifties.
 The publication of his third volume, Rain Song, in 1960 was one of the most significant events in contemporary Arabic poetry, instrumental in drawing attention to the use of myth in poetry.
 He revolutionized every element of the poem and wrote on highly involved political and social topics, as well as many personal themes.
 The Palestinian poet Mahmoud Darwish was greatly impressed and influenced by the poetry of Badr Shakir al-Sayyab.

+Al-Sayyab’s rooms, with his poems that are full of longing for the homeland after his exile from it.
+The poet was very interested in the smallest details of Iraq and its parts.
+He was in a constant eagerness and longing for everything related to the homeland that he was forced to leave, and this is clear in the poem.
+This is a brief will in which he wished to find a grave.
+In his homeland when he died, but when he lived he wanted nothing but a small hut in his fields, pointing to the blessings that he would bestow upon Iraq through a letter addressed to his people, recommending it to his people.
+In it, he forbade them from denying blessings, and commanded them to adhere to it and not accept anything other than it, regardless of what...